What Parents Should Keep in Mind

 Every day, throughout our school district, educators are assessing student learning and the effectiveness of our instructional programs.
 Feedback about what students know and are able to do helps us to improve our teaching and identify how best to serve our students.
 That’s why we use multiple measures to assess student learning in our district, including teacher observation and local assessments that are administered throughout the year.

-Since each student improves daily, families are urged to maintain regular communication with teachers..
+Since each student improves daily, families are urged to maintain regular communication with teachers.
 Student work, periodic report cards, local and state assessments are all important tools in keeping families informed about how their student is progressing in school.
 Families should also keep in mind the areas in which students are not formally tested.
-These include the arts, music,, nutrition, gardening, and physical fitness skills.
+These include the arts, music, nutrition, and gardening.
 All of these areas contribute to a student’s overall learning and experience.

 A Changing Landscape for State Assessments